vishaltak/gitlab-development-kit/doc/howto/zoekt.md

 Please install a version by running one of the following:
 ```

-We cannot use the same Golang version we use for other tools because the supported
+We cannot use the same Go version we use for other tools because the supported
 version is controlled by Zoekt.